Hinckley and Bosworth

 Frequently Asked Questions

-How much Section 106 money has Hinckley and Bosworth collected?
+How much unspent Section 106 money does Hinckley and Bosworth hold?

 Does Hinckley and Bosworth charge CIL?